 Phantom Ranch is a historic oasis nestled at the bottom of Grand Canyon.
 It is on the north side of the Colorado River tucked in beside Bright Angel Creek.
-Phantom Ranch is the only lodging below the canyon rim, and can only be reached by mule, on foot or by rafting the Colorado River.
+Make sure to put in your Phantom Ranch reservations, as its the only lodging below the canyon rim, and can only be reached by mule, on foot or by rafting the Colorado River.

 The rustic cabins and main lodge are built of wood and native stone blending with the natural beauty of the setting.